A new state pension system came into effect from 6 April 2016. This may affect the State Pension that you or your

 Reaching your SPA on or after 6 April 2016

-A new State Pension system was introduced as of 6 April 2016.
+A new State Pension system was introduced on 6 April 2016.
 The benefits payable on your death will depend on when you or your partner reached or will reach their State Pension age.
 There will be transitional arrangements, so that in some circumstances, people who have made national insurance contributions under the current system will still be able to inherit state pension from a late spouse or partner.

 - Members of a couple in which only one of them reaches their State Pension age under the previous system may be able to increase their State Pension using their partner's National Insurance record.
 They can also inherit some additional State Pension from their deceased spouse or civil partner as under the present system.

-- When both partners reach State Pension age after the New State Pension starts in April 2016, a surviving spouse or civil partner will be able to inherit 50% of any protected payment that exists.
+- When both partners reach State Pension age after 6 April 2016, a surviving spouse or civil partner will be able to inherit 50% of any protected payment that exists.

 Where can I find out more?

 If you need more information, please contact us.
 A pension specialist from our team will be happy to help with whatever pensions-related question you have.
 Our help is always free.